wangwei407/-GSOC2016-MUGQIC_PIPELINES--FLOWCHART-CREATOR-/readme.md

   2. step object sequence list.
 For example, step[1,2,3,5,6,7,10,20]
 * Then pass the output to Creator API.
 * Get the return of Creator API.
-* Check the class name is matched
+* Check whether or not the class name is matched
-* Check the step output sequence is matched and correct.
+* Check whether or not the step output sequence is matched and correct.